This class has been cancelled.

 That’s what this workshop aims to be.
 Whether you’ve never written a test before, or you’ve had some mileage with TDD already, be prepared to ratchet up your productivity by thinking about things in new ways and gaining more approaches to breaking down problems in sustainable ways.

 - Be comfortable with the basics of C++.
-Being an expert not required
+Being an expert is not required

 - A laptop with a reasonably modern OS.